 - 1. Solve application problems by interpreting the materials presented, including determining the nature and extent of the information needed, and present the answer in standard English - 2.
 Estimate and consider answers to mathematical problems in order to determine reasonableness. - 3.
 Distinguish between population and sample, parameters and statistics. - 4.
 Distinguish between types of data (numerical, categorical, nominal ordinal, interval, ratio). - 5.
 Distinguish between types of statistical studies. - 6.
 Determine the type of sampling that is used in a study and whether biases might result. - 7.
 Simulate different types of sampling techniques. - 8.
 Construct frequency distributions, histograms, bar charts, pie charts, stem plots, and box plots. - 9.
-Read statistical graphs and use the graphs to analyze the data. - 10.
-Calculate the mean, median, mode, range, quartiles, variance and standard deviation for a set of data. - 11.
-Construct tables for two variable data, time plots, and scatter plots.
+Read statistical graphs and use the graphs to analyze the data.

-- 12. Calculate correlations and regression equations. - 13.
+- 10. Calculate the mean, median, mode, range, quartiles, variance and standard deviation for a set of data. - 11.
+Construct tables for two variable data, time plots, and scatter plots. - 12.
+Calculate correlations and regression equations. - 13.
 Use regression equations for prediction. - 14.
 Construct and use discrete probability distributions. - 15.
 Calculate the expected value of a discrete probability distribution. - 16.
 Find probabilities and proportions using the standard normal distribution and the Empirical Rule. - 17.
 Calculate z-scores and percentiles. - 18.
 Use the Central Limit Theorem and the probability distribution of sample statistics to find probabilities. - 19.
 Estimate population means, and proportions using the z-distribution - 20.
 Write a complete, concise interpretation for a confidence interval using standard English - 21.
 Test hypotheses about means and proportions. - 22.
 Calculate and interpret P-values. - 23.
-Test hypotheses about regression equations (optional) - 24.
-Write a complete, concise conclusion for a hypothesis test for a given significance level using standard English Use a computer application such as Microsoft Excel to do statistical calculations and construct statistical graphs (optional).
+Conduct a chi-squared test for independence between rows and columns of a two-way contingency table - 24.
+Test hypotheses about regression equations - 25.
+Determine the equation of a least-squares regression line and interpret its slope and intercept - 26.
+Calculate and interpret the correlation coefficient and the coefficient of determination - 27.
+Use a computer application such as Microsoft Excel to do statistical calculations and construct statistical graphs - 28.
+Write a complete, concise conclusion for a hypothesis test for a given significance level using standard English - IV.
+General education at NRCC provides the educational foundation necessary to promote intellectual and personal development.
+Upon completing the associate degree, graduates will demonstrate competency in student learning outcomes in 1) civic engagement, 2) critical thinking, 3) professional readiness, 4) quantitative literacy, 5) scientific literacy, and 6) written communication.